LowriWilliams/my_academic_website/content/authors/admin/_index.md

 - Visitors
 ---

 Hello!
-I am a postdoctoral researcher at PSI, working on high energy physics theory and phenomenology.
+I am a postdoctoral researcher at the Higgs Centre for Theoretical Physics at the University of Edinburgh, working on high energy physics theory and phenomenology.